SpitFire-666/Firefox-Stuff/README.md

 ## Why Firefox?

-- uBlock Origin works best on Firefox
+- uBlock Origin works best on Firefox https://github.com/gorhill/uBlock/wiki/uBlock-Origin-works-best-on-Firefox
-- Ctrl + Tab MRU tab switching - including ability to Ctrl + W to close a tab in the dialog!
+- Ctrl + Tab MRU tab switcher - including ability to Ctrl + W to close a tab in the dialog!
-- Multi-Account Containers
+- Multi-Account Containers.
+Edge and Chrome have addons for this but they suck
 - You can copy the text of a hyperlink by holding Alt and selecting the text.
-To do this in Edge, I have to Inspect Element
+To do this in Edge, you have to Inspect Element
 - Dev Tools - Firefox exposes the domain in Network tab by default - Chrome and Edge hide this by default
 - Customisation - you can drop/edit a user.js file to change most settings.
 I can't find a good way to export/import Edge settings (except GPO)
-- The only major browser that's NOT built on Google's chromium codebase (besides Safari on iOS)
+- The only major browser that's NOT built on Google's chromium codebase (besides Safari on iOS/OSX)
 - You can circumvent sites that block right-clicking by holding Ctrl + right click
 - Reader view circumvents many paywalls!
 - SSL/certificate/HTTPS issues can be permanently excepted/stored.
 On Chrome you have to choose Advanced, then Proceed every time.